-Sometimes the confusion comes when a design is created in 2D in one piece of software and then converted into 3D in another format.
-Again this leaves plenty of room for error.
-By using software, such as BricsCAD BIM, all your drawings will stay in one file type: .dwg.
-This means that you won't have to throw away your work and start again.
+Sometimes confusion comes when a design is created in 2D in one piece of software and then converted into 3D in another format.
+Again, this leaves plenty of room for error.
+Using software such as BricsCAD BIM, all your drawings will stay in one file type: .dwg.
+You don’t have to throw away your work and start again.
 It also means that any files you create will be readable by anyone else that uses .dwg-based software.

 Thinking in 3D

 One problem with 2D drawings is that the end-user needs to be able to imagine a 3D model in their head.
-As we all know, this is by no means foolproof and can lead to mistakes.
-By modeling in 3D it is often easier to see inconsistencies, intersections or misalignments.
+As we all know, this is not foolproof and can lead to mistakes.
+By modeling in 3D, it is often easier to see inconsistencies, intersections, or misalignments.

-Is it better to create an isometric drawing from 2D plans or to build a 3D model and then export 2D, isometric drawings?
+Is it better to create an isometric drawing from 2D plans or to build a 3D model and 2D isometric drawings?
 Unfortunately, there is no "one size fits all" solution.

-If only a single drawing, from a single angle, is required, creating the drawing in isometric directly, is probably going to be the fastest solution.
-However, if a large number of drawings, from different angles need to be created, a frequent drawing changes are likely, or the 3D model could offer additional value to the project at a later stage, then maybe creating a full, 3D model and then extracting 2D, isometric drawings, is the way to go.
+If only a single drawing from a single angle is required, directly creating the drawing in isometric is probably the fastest solution.
+However, many drawings from different angles need to be created.
+In that case, frequent drawing changes are likely, or the 3D model could offer additional value to the project later; then, making a complete, 3D - 2D isometric drawing is the way to go.

-In reality, the solution will likely be a compromise between the two.
-You might choose to make a 3D model of the main parts and draw flexible items, such as cables and springs, in 2D afterward.
+In reality, the solution is likely a compromise between the two.
+You might choo a 3D model of the main parts and draw flexible items, such as cables and springs, in 2D afterward.

 Think long term

-If people will need to access your design plans in the future, a 3D model may be more "future proof".
+If people need to access your design plans in the future, a 3D model may be more "future-proof.”

 With the increasing trend for online shopping and augmented reality, the demand for 3D models is likely to grow.
 An interactive 3D model is more engaging and may make your product more attractive to customers.

-Additionally, if you have a 3D model of your product, it has its own value.
-For example, a car model could be used in a computer game or a window can be uploaded to an online library for architects and designers to use in their 3D models.
-This opens your work up to a wider audience.
+Additionally, if you have a 3D model of your product, it has value.
+For example, a car model could be used in a computer game, or a window can be uploaded to an online library for architects and designers to use in their 3D models.
+This opens your work up to a broader audience.
 Some online libraries even allow you to sell your CAD models!

 Is speed important?

-For quick changes and small projects, 2D is often faster than a 3D.
-If time is of the essence and you will not require elaborate 3D models or renders at a later date, then stick to 2D.
+2D is often faster than 3D for quick changes and minor projects.
+If time is of the essence and you will not require elaborate 3D models or renders later, stick to 2D.

 How complex does the model need to be?

-Don't forget, you don't always need to model every nut and bolt.
-Sometimes a simplified 3D model is enough, don't model more than you need!
+Remember, you don't always need to model every nut and bolt.
+Sometimes a simplified 3D model is enough; only model what you need!

 What's better 2D or 3D CAD?

 Should you switch to modeling everything in 3D or stick with good, old 2D?
-The answer is: it depends on the problem you're solving.
-Remember to think long-term and weigh up all the options to find the solution that's right for each job.
+The answer is: that it depends on the problem you're solving.
+Remember to think long-term and weigh all the options to find the right solution for each job.

 What do you think?
 Let me know in the comments below.